Zheludev/ObCheck/README.md

 One can specify threads with `-t`

+THIS TOOL DOES NO READ QC, HAS A HARD CODED E-VAL THRESHOLD, USES THE OUT-OF-DATE pHMM, AND LIKELY HAS MANY OTHER ERRORS - USE WITH CAUTION AND WITH NO GUARANTEES OF FUNCTIONALITY

 # What is `ObCheck` for?

 `ObCheck` is for a crude first-pass to ask: _"might there be Oblin-1 coding reads (likely derived from Obelisks) in my sequencing data?"_